Updated January 2025–Are you curious about exploring other parts of Ireland outside of Dublin?

 Structures of importance include a passage tomb known as the “Mound of the Hostages,” as well as other burial mounds, round enclosures, and a standing stone, known as the “Stone of Destiny.”

-It is best to take a guided tour of Tara, although it is free to explore if you wish to do a self-guided tour.
+It is best to take a guided tour of Tara, although it is free to explore if you wish, or you could purchase a self-guided audio tour to enhance your experience.

 The Hill of Tara is a national monument that is managed by the Office of Public Works.

-The Battle of the Boyne – This is where 60,000 soldiers from the armies of King James II and King William III, otherwise known as “William of Orange,” battled it out in 1690.
+The Battle of the Boyne Visitor's Centre – The site where this attraction is located is where 60,000 soldiers from the armies of King James II and King William III, otherwise known as “William of Orange,” battled it out in 1690.

 The ultimate defeat of James, who sailed off to France shortly afterward, sealed the fate of Irish history forever, making the North of Ireland predominantly Protestant.
 In addition, James remains the last Catholic monarch to rule England.